tminhtri1910/vietnamese-text-summarizer_abstractive/README.md

 3. Use the text area to input Vietnamese text or upload a file containing text.

-4. Click the "Summarize" button to generate summaries using the selected methods.
+4. Click the "Summarize" button to generate summaries using the selected model (ViT5 or BARTpho).

 5. View the results, including the generated summaries and ROUGE score comparisons.